Goodfellow Air Force Base: United States Air Force

 By then, senior intelligence personnel had already begun seriously to contemplate the consolidation of all Air Force-managed intelligence training at one location.
 The site selected for intelligence training consolidation was Goodfellow, and the base was designated a technical training center on 1 March 1985.
 The Goodfellow Technical Training Center continued to supervise the 3480th Technical Training Wing.

 During the next three years, intelligence training consolidation brought to Goodfellow advanced imagery training from Offutt Air Force Base, Nebraska; electronic intelligence operations training from Keesler Air Force Base, Mississippi; and targeting, intelligence applications, and general intelligence training from Lowry Air Force Base, Colorado, as a result of Lowry's identification for closure under Base Realignment and Closure (BRAC).
 The successful completion of intelligence training consolidation on 30 June 1988 further facilitated the development of intelligence training integration, a multidisciplinary approach to the training of intelligence professionals.

 In 1992, as part of Air Force size reductions, ATC was inactivated, replaced by the Air Education and Training Command, which became base's "parent" major command.
 The 3480 Technical Training Wing was reduced to the 3480 Technical Training Group on 1 February 1992 and then redesignated as the 391 Technical Training Group on 15 September 1992.

 On 1 July 1993, the 17th Training Wing was activated on Goodfellow AFB.
 With the change in name came a marked diversification and increase in Goodfellow's mission.
 Base Realignment and Closure rounds one and two transferred special instruments training from the former Lowry AFB and fire protection training from the former Chanute Air Force Base, Illinois, to Goodfellow.
 To support the increased training load, Goodfellow underwent extensive modernization and growth.
 With new training facilities, dormitories, dining halls, a commissary, a youth center, and a physical fitness center.

-On February 18, 1995 Louis Jones Jr., kidnapped Private Tracie McBride from Goodfellow AFB before raping and murdering her.
+On February 18, 1995, U.S. Army veteran Louis Jones Jr. kidnapped Private Tracie McBride from Goodfellow AFB before raping and murdering her.